NyxHexen/CI_MS4_GB/readme/README.md

 9. As a potential/new user, I want to be able to filter products by different criteria (e.g. tags, features, platforms).
 10. As an potential/new user, I want to be able to browse and search for games that are associated with a specific publisher, developer, or platform, so that I can discover and access the games that interest me.
 11. As a potential/new user, I want to be able to see user ratings for the products.
-12. As an potential/new user, I want to be able to leave a rating for a product.
-13. As an potential/new user, I want to be able to view images and videos for a product.
+12. As an potential/new user, I want to be able to view images and videos for a product.
-14. As an potential/new user, I want to be able to view details of a product.
+13. As an potential/new user, I want to be able to view details of a product.

 ### Existing (Registered) User User Stories (C)
 1. As an existing user, I want to be able to login.